Your Council Tax bill 2017/18

 From 1 April 2017 there will be a change to our Council Tax Reduction Scheme.

 Working age residents will have to pay a minimum of 15% towards their Council Tax charge.
-In January 2017 we will write to anyone who may be affected by this change.
+In January 2017 we wrote to anyone who may be affected by this change.

 Anyone of pensionable age will not be affected by this change.